Saab 9000: History

 The 9000 was launched to the motoring press at a conference at Kolmården Game Park on 24 May 1984 and 1985 in the European market.
 This original model called "Saab 9000 Turbo 16" was a five-door hatchback, only available with a manual gearbox and the 2.0-litre turbocharged 4-cylinder engine with 16 valves, already known from the 900.
 Maximum power was quoted to be 175 hp-metric without a catalytic converter.
 The 9000 has Drag coefficient of C_{d} 0.34, very competitive for the time.
 Earlier on in the development, the PRV engine had also been considered as well as the Ford Vulcan engine from the upcoming Ford Taurus.

 The Saab 9000 was awarded Best Prestige Car 1985 by the French magazine L'Action Automobile.
 Cars built in the first year had problems with weak structural rigidity and developed a reputation for cracks and fatigue if fitted with tow hooks or sunroofs.
 Earlier production 9000s were not able to pass the American crash test standards but the car was continuously reinforced during its production run.

-At the end of 1985, for the 1986 model year, the 9000 was rolled out in Saab's most important foreign market: the US.
+At the end of 1985, for the 1986 model year, the 9000 was rolled out in the most important foreign market: the US.
 It was fitted with the 2.0-litre turbocharged 4-cylinder engine, now with exhaust gas purification via catalytic converter and was rated at 160 hp-metric.
 Saab also introduced a fuel injected naturally aspirated engine for the 9000 during the same year, available in all of Saab's markets.
 This engine is rated at 125 hp-metric with catalytic converters and 128 hp-metric without catalytic converters.
 The naturally aspirated engine is based on the turbocharged engine and features four valves per cylinder, electronic ignition, and a knock sensor.

 In the autumn of 1986, Saab organised a record attempt with the 9000, which received much attention in the US and internationally, at the Alabama International Motor Speedway at Talladega, now the Talladega Superspeedway.
 "Saab Turbo--In The Long Run" took place over 20 days and 20 nights.
 "The main purpose of the Long Run project is to test the endurance of our cars as part of our ongoing testing program," explained Olle Granlund, head of Saab's engine and transmission department and the person in charge of this project.
 All three 9000 Turbo 16s passed the 100,000 km mark in 21 days, the lead car breaking 21 international and two world speed records in the process.
 In memory of this event, Saab sold special models of its cars named "Talladega" in the prospective years, not only for the 9000 but also for other model series.
 Furthermore, the event was repeated 10 years later in 1996 with models of the "NG 900".